amreis/amreis.github.io/_posts/2017-05-28-reinforcement-learning-evaluating-behavior.markdown

 # We run this algorithm for a given number of episodes
 for episode in range(number_episodes):
   # we get the trajectory from the episode. we only care
-  # about the states we've seen and the rewards we've got
+  # about the states we've seen and the rewards we've got.
+  # `policy` is a function or a table that tells us how to
+  # behave in each state, not shown here.
   states, rewards = run_episode(policy)
   for i, state in enumerate(states):
     # calculate G_t using the gamma discounts